 Fish On II cruises at approximately 32 -34 knots with top speed at 50 knots.

 This cruise speed of Fish On II is approximately 2 to 3 times faster than most of the New England style charter boats in the industry.

 As we say in the industry.
 “Do you want to fish, or cut bait.”

-The dual outboard feature enhances safety in addition to being able to cruise at 18 knots on one motor, if necessary aboard Fish On.
-Both vessels are equipped with the latest Garmin fish-finding capabilities, chartplotters and high definition radar technology.
+The vessel is equipped with the latest Garmin fish-finding capabilities, chartplotters and high definition radar technology.

-Captain Sheriff's Fishing Charters proudly displays the U.S.C.G UPV Decal which means that our vessels were thoroughly inspected and passed the requirements by the U.S.C.G for required safety regulations for a Uninspected Passenger Vessel .
+Captain Sheriff's Fishing Charters proudly displays the U.S.C.G UPV Decal which means that our vessel has been thoroughly inspected and passed the requirements by the U.S.C.G for required safety regulations for a Uninspected Passenger Vessel .
 The requirements are much more thorough than a U.S.C.G recreational vessel inspection decal.